The Practice of Misunderstanding

 My guess is that written representation had a limited richness versus the original image in your head.
 Even if you covered the whole page in words.
 And if someone reads your description of that tree?
 What is the likelihood that they will create an image in their heads replete with details identical to that which you initially imagined.

-Seeing the Limit
+Seeing the Limits

-In practice we are primed to misunderstand when we limit understanding to words alone – think about legal disputes.
-Also just recognise how often disagreements blow up in text and email exchanges.
 In the years that the followed 9/11 the insurance world lost millions of dollars over a dispute about whether the WTC attacks were one or multiple events.
 A semantic legal exercise, which in "real" life has no meaning what so ever.
 Yet expanded within the map of misunderstanding it took on a life of it's own, creating positions that no one was willing to relinquish.
-They were trapped in the prison of interpretation.
+They were trapped in the prison of conflicting interpretation.

 How many disputes over history have flared through misunderstood best intentions.
 If experience is comprised in the process of putting it into words, then the likelihood of interpretation being the same as my original experience is essentially nominal.
 I created the attached image to try and express this assertion, but of course it is in itself an compromise.

-My assertion here is the value in acknowledging this potential for confusion.
-If we recognise it we can pause or test it out.
+If we recognise this potential then perhaps we can pause, reflect or maybe even test out what is and is not understood.
 We can reflect, explore or question before we fire back in an unhelpful voice.
-We can ask what others understood of our communication.
+We can even ask what others understood of our communication.

-Think about it!
 Your observations are invited.

 Leave a comment